 - Additional information from a lead medic, GP and social worker about whether or not the admission could have be avoided (for each of the older people interviewed above).

 - A focus group in each site which will comment on vignettes derived from the interviews with older people and develop practical service/policy responses.

 Outputs and Resources

-The research will be overseen by a national sounding board of researchers, professionals, managers and older people’s organisations, who will help us to integrate insights from these different perspectives.
-We have also included as partners several leading national organisations who will help us share any lessons learnt through a good practice guide that will be sent to all hospitals across England and through a potential short video on ‘Social Care TV’.
-The research will also be informed by an older people’s reference group, who will help us design material that is as accessible as possible for older participants and identify key themes emerging from the study.
+The research was overseen by a national sounding board of researchers, professionals, managers and older people’s organisations, who helped us to integrate insights from these different perspectives.
+We also included as partners several leading national organisations who helped us share any lessons learnt through a good practice guide that was sent to all hospitals across England and through a potential short video on ‘Social Care TV’.
+The research was also informed by an older people’s reference group, who helped us design material that is as accessible as possible for older participants and identify key themes emerging from the study.